Seagate to give $1.25 billion of $18 billion deal to buy Toshiba chip unit

 Seagate also said it expects to enter into a long-term supply agreement with the unit, Toshiba Memory Corp.

-Besides Seagate, Bain’s consortium includes Apple Inc, South Korean chipmaker SK Hynix, Dell Inc [DI.UL] and Kingston Technology.
+Besides Seagate, Bain’s consortium includes Apple Inc (AAPL.O), South Korean chipmaker SK Hynix (000660.KS), Dell Inc and Kingston Technology.

 Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Savio D'Souza